 - For resignations, staff are expected to give their supervisor and department head at least two (2) weeks’ notice of their resignation whenever possible.
-For retirements, staff are expected to give a minimum of 30 days’ notice.
+For retirements, staff are expected to give a minimum of 30 calendar days’ notice.
 Faculty are expected to notify their department head or dean before class assignments are made for the upcoming semester whenever possible.
 Employees who give insufficient notice may not be eligible for rehire.

 - Upon receipt of the termination notice, the department head or supervisor must notify HRS and is responsible for preparing or directing the completion of a TRM PAF as soon as termination effective date and reason is known.
 Documentation of the termination should be provided, such as a signed letter from the employee, notifying UNI of their upcoming retirement or resignation.

 - The employee shall meet with the department head to discuss final work arrangements and is encouraged to meet with a representative of HRS to discuss benefit termination dates and COBRA rights.
 Staff are encouraged to participate in an exit interview with a representative from HRS and faculty with the Associate Provost for Faculty.

 - Employees who have resigned or retired cannot be rehired prior to the beginning of the next pay period following their termination date.

 - Involuntary terminations, including discharge, layoff and non-renewal of term appointments, must be discussed with and approved by HRS, for staff, and the Associate Provost for Faculty, for faculty and academic administrators, prior to termination action.
 The termination plan will be developed jointly by the department head and either HRS or the Associate Provost as appropriate.